Cornerstone Wall Solutions and Boxley team up to help a city return to its roots

 “In working with the architect, his vision was for something that was natural stone-looking to tie in with the existing natural materials that were already downtown,” Brockwell said.
 “The CornerStone wall was a nice go-between.”

-The Cornerstone provided the natural stone look the architect wanted, but with the strength and reliability of a commercial concrete wall.
-The wall covers about 4,500 square feet, Brockwell said, and is 18 to 20 feet high at its apex.
+Cornerstone blocks provided the natural stone look the architect wanted, but with the strength and reliability of a commercial concrete wall.
+The wall covers about 4,500 square feet, Brockwell said, and is approximately 20 ft. high at its apex.